SitecorePowerShell/Book/installation/contributor-guide.md

    > You may notice there is a %%sourceFolder%% value in this configuration file.
 This is a special string that gets replaced as part of the SPE deployment with your source folder location.
 You don't need to update this manually.

 7. Open the solution in Visual Studio.
 8. Compile the solution.
-Whenever you compile the solution, SPE will be automatically deployed to the site installation paths you have set in `deploy.user.json`
+Whenever you compile the solution, SPE will be automatically deployed to the site web root paths you have set in `deploy.user.json`
 9. Login to Sitecore
 10. Navigate to `/Unicorn.aspx`.
 Use Unicorn to sync all projects into Sitecore.